KiHa E120: Exterior

 The body design is based on the KiHa E200 DMU, and uses a new diesel engine reducing NOx emissions.

 Externally, the orange colour scheme is intended to evoke the autumn leaf colour of the beech forests of the Iide mountains in Niigata, Fukushima, and Yamagata Prefectures.

-In 2020, the livery of all cars was changed from orange one to green one, at the same time as the transfer from Niitsu Depot to Aizu-Wakamatsu Depot.
+Between 2019 and 2020, the fleet received a green colour scheme, at the same time as the transfer from Niitsu Depot to Koriyama Depot.

 Interior

 Passenger accommodation consists of 1+2 abreast facing seating bays in the centre of each car, and longitudinal bench seating at the ends of cars.
 Each car has a universal access toilet.

 The cars are equipped with fare machines for use on wanman driver-only-operated services.

 History

 Eight cars were built by Niigata Transys in May 2008, entering revenue service from 1 November 2008.